 We’ll place periodic updates on this website as well as including information on noticeboards and in bulletins.
 There will also be an annual review to assess the impact the Neighbourhood Charter has had.

 If you have any questions or wish to join the group that monitors the charter’s progress, please contact your neighbourhood manager.
-You can access him or her via Peabody Direct.
+You can access him or her via our customer service centre.